THE COFFEE BREAK @ RIS

-Interested in building your multidisciplinary network through short and informal online conversations between fellow researchers in Scotland?
-Get involved in the Coffee Break @ RIS
+Interested in building your international network through short and informal online conversations between fellow researchers in Scotland and Germany?
+Get involved in the International Coffee Break @ RIS

 Make Connections